faisal7806/frappe-server-side/Create-A-Erpnext-9.0-Local-Dev-Environment-Using-Vagrant.md

 `sudo mv /home/frappe/frappe-bench-TMP/* /home/frappe/frappe-bench/`

 This will take a few minutes to copy all the ERPNext files into your Local Host machines project folder.
 Once completed update Ubuntu with `sudo get-apt update` then `cd frappe-bench` and `bench update`

 Currently just ignore any SNIMissingWarnings.

-Once ERPNext is up to date issue the command `bench start` and point your web browser at `http://localhost:8080` and start your initial ERPNext setup.
+Once ERPNext is up to date issue the command `bench start` from VM frappe-bench folder and point your web browser at `http://localhost:8080` and start your initial ERPNext setup.

-The command `vagrant halt` from your Local Dev machines project folder will shut down the VM.
+The command `vagrant halt` from your Local Dev machine project folder will shut down the VM.

 You can create as many seperate VM's on your Local Dev machine as you like.
-Just create a new project folder `~/erp_v9_002` and copy and paste our previous Vagrant file into it.
+Just create a new project folder `~/erp_v9_002` and copy and paste our previous Vagrant file and ERPNext-Vagrant.box into it.
 Change `config.vm.box = "erp_v9_001"` to `config.vm.box = "erp_v9_002"` and comment out the shared folder line in the vagrant file then save it.

 ```
 $ cd ~/erp_v9_002